milvus-io/hero-bot/README.md

 # hero-bot
-extract heros (contributor) from given repos and add hero avator icon in your markdown
+Extract heros (contributor) from given repos and add hero avator icon in your markdown

+If you encounter dco issue while commit files.
+Check this [branch](https://github.com/milvus-io/hero-bot/tree/dco-enabled) for solution

 ### Required inputs